-So far, our build uses just 150 watts of (estimated) power, but that doesn’t mean you should skimp out when considering which power supply to buy.
-A cheaply-made or off-brand power supply can easily ruin your entire system if it fails, but the good news is you don’t have to spend an insane amount of dough to get a reliable product.
+So far, our gaming pc build uses just 150 watts of (estimated) power, but that doesn’t mean you should skimp out when considering which power supply to buy.
+A cheaply-made or off-brand power supply can easily ruin your entire system if it fails, but the good news is you don’t have to spend an insane amount of dough to get the best PSU for your Gaming PC.

 EVGA power supplies are renowned for their durability, reliability, and most importantly, affordability.
-That’s why we’re going to select the EVGA 400 N1 for our Ultra-Low-Budget PC build.
+That’s why we’re going to select the EVGA 400 N1 for our Ultra-Low-Budget Gaming PC build.

 Rated for 400 watts, the EVGA 400 N1 has more than twice the power we will need for our Gaming PC build right now, but gamers who wish to add a dedicated graphics card in the future will be thankful for the extra power headroom.
 It may not be fully modular, but the EVGA 400 N1 does feature Over-Voltage Protection, Over-Power Protection, and Short-Circuit Protection.
 Failing that, EVGA also includes a 2-year warranty.

 6) The Graphics Card

-As I mentioned earlier, we are not going to use a GPU card in this particular build because we have onboard VEGA 11 graphics capability in our Ryzen 5 2400G and our motherboard has the proper video outputs.
+As I mentioned earlier, we are not going to use a GPU card in this particular Gaming PC build because we have onboard VEGA 11 graphics capability in our Ryzen 5 2400G and our motherboard has the proper video outputs.
 If you are looking to add more horsepower to your Gaming PC build, there's no getting around the fact that you are going to have to spend a few more bucks in this department to get the best GPU.
-Extremely cheap video cards such as the Nvidia 1030GT or the Radeon 540 are not going to add much, if any benefit at all to your performance and may actually hurt your performance in some areas.
+Extremely cheap video cards such as the Nvidia 1030GT or the Radeon 540 are not going to add much if any benefit at all to your performance and may hurt your performance in some areas.
 I recommend avoiding these extremely cheap cards altogether and investing in something more substantial.
 Despite the current high market costs, there are some GPU's that are still affordable.
-Check out some of our other build guides if you’re ready to take the plunge and pick out some affordable cards.
+Check out some of our other Gaming PC build guides if you're ready to take the plunge and pick out some affordable cards.